 ETP's Ability to Grow is Dependent on its Ability to Access External Growth Capital.
 Consistent with the terms of its partnership agreement, ETP has distributed to its partners most of the cash generated by its operations.
 As a result, it has relied upon external financing sources, including commercial borrowings and other debt and equity issuances, to fund its acquisition and growth capital expenditures.
 Accordingly, to the extent ETP is unable to finance growth externally, its cash distribution policy will significantly impair its ability to grow.
-In addition, to the extent ETP issues additional units in connection with any acquisitions or growth capital expenditures, the payment of distributions on those additional units may increase the risk that ETP will be unable to finance growth extend the available cash that we have to distribute to our unitholders.
-The incurrence of additional commercial or other debt to finance its growth strategy would result in increase increase to ETP, which in turn may impact the available cash that we have to distribute available cash that we have to distribute our unitholders.
+In addition, to the extent ETP issues additional units in connection with any acquisitions or growth capital expenditures, the payment of distributions on those additional units may increase the risk that ETP will be unable to maintain or increase its per unit distribution level, which in turn may impact the available cash that we have to distribute to our unitholders.
+The incurrence of additional commercial or other debt to finance its growth strategy would result in increased interest expense to ETP, which in turn may impact the available cash that we have to distribute to our unitholders.